Game on, again: GameStop surges and no one truly knows why

-NEW YORK (AP) — Wall Street’s GameStop saga can’t stop.
-At the very least, it won’t stop.
+NEW YORK (AP) — Wall Street’s GameStop saga won’t stop.

-After weeks of going dormant, shares of GameStop have suddenly shot higher again, jumping 75% in the last hour of trading Wednesday and another 60% so far Thursday.
-It’s reminiscent of the shocking 1,625% surge for GameStop in January, when bands of smaller and novice investors communicating on Reddit and other social media helped launch the struggling video game retailer’s stock.
+After weeks of going dormant, shares of GameStop have suddenly shot higher again, rising 18.6% Thursday after surging 75% in the last hour of trading Wednesday.
+Thursday’s gain, which topped 101% before shrinking, came even as most stocks across Wall Street fell sharply on worries about rising interest rates.
+The moves are reminiscent of the shocking 1,625% surge for GameStop in January, when bands of smaller and novice investors communicating on social media launched the struggling video game retailer’s stock.

 That initial supernova heightened questions about whether the broader market was in a bubble and whether a new generation of traders should be able to take full advantage of the free trades available on their phones.
 Global markets swooned momentarily; Congress held a hearing.

-No clear reason seems to be behind this most recent move, leaving market observers to grasp at what little news is out there but it does demonstrate the increased power that regular investors suddenly have.
+No clear reason seems to be behind this most recent move, leaving market observers to grasp at what little news is out there, but it does demonstrate the increased power that regular investors suddenly have.

+One major piece that drove last month’s surge is not as big a player this time around: a huge build-up of what’s called “short interest,” or bets by investors that the stock is set to fall.
+After short-selling funds got badly burned by last month’s sudden surge, many fewer GameStop shares are being sold short now.
+That means this pop may not reach last month’s heights.

+“It’s like dropping a ping-pong ball on the table,” said Sam Stovall, chief investment strategist at CFRA.
+“The first bounce is the greatest while subsequent bounces are a bit more muted.
+We’re still getting a bounce, but it’s probably not going to drive up GameStop to $500 a share.”

 Here’s what we know: